-Students are expected to attend all class sections, actively participate in class discussions, complete in-class exercises and fulfill all assignments.
+- Students are expected to attend all class sections, actively participate in class discussions, complete in-class exercises and fulfill all assignments.
 Assignments must be submitted through Blackboard by the 1:30pm on the specified date due.
-Late assignments will incur a 15% deduction after 1:30pm on the due date and a 50% deduction the following day.
-Assignments submitted after the second day will receive a "0".

-Make-up exams, quizzes, assignments, or other grades will be granted for excused absences only.
+If an assignment is turned in later than 1:30pm on the due date ("Day 1"), it will incur a 15% deduction.
+If an assignment is submitted anytime on Day 2, it will incur a 50% deduction.
+Assignments submitted after Day 2 will receive a "0". - Make-up exams, quizzes, assignments, or other grades will be granted for excused absences only.
 PRIOR approval must be obtained.

-Students are always encouraged to email the professor to ask additional questions on the material.
-However, please attempt to get information/clarification from a fellow student before emailing your questions.

-Student employment does not take priority over academic obligations.
+Students must provide a doctor's note to be excused for medical reasons. - Students are always encouraged to email the professor to ask additional questions on the material.
+However, please attempt to get information/clarification from a fellow student before emailing your questions. - o Student employment does not take priority over academic obligations.
 There are distinct guidelines for the number of credit hours that should be attempted based on how many hours per week a student has of outside employment.
-For additional information on this subject, please see the GMU student handbook.

-No technology (e.g., cell phones, smart phones, iPads, Tablets, pagers, etc.) is allowed at any time during the lecture or lab sections UNLESS it is used for note-taking.
+For additional information on this subject, please see the GMU student handbook. - No technology (e.g., cell phones, smart phones, iPads, Tablets, pagers, etc.) is allowed at any time during the lecture or lab sections UNLESS it is used for note-taking.
 Students using technology for something other than note-taking (e.g., text message, phone calls, instant messaging services, social media or others) will be given one warning and upon a second violation will be asked to leave the classroom.